jbcodeforce/aws-studies/docs/infra/security.md

     ![](./images/security/aws-policy.png)

-* Policy applies to **Principal**: account/user/role, list the **actions** (what is allowed or denied) on the given **resources**.
 * Use the `Least privilege permission` approach: Give users the minimal amount of permissions they need to do their job.
 * As soon as there is a deny in the chain of policy evaluation, then allows will not work.
-See the diagram below from [the product documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html).
+See the diagram below from [the product documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) to review the decision flow to allow access to resource:

 ![](https://docs.aws.amazon.com/images/IAM/latest/UserGuide/images/PolicyEvaluationHorizontal111621.png)